 It’s not hard to see why both these towns are popular with local, national and international visitors.

-In nearby Whitstable, famous for its oysters and the festival of the same name, there are many artistic attractions, with lots of galleries as well as the Horsebridge centre, an arts venue that includes exhibitions, films and shows.
-Plenty of galleries if an art trail is on the agenda, it is a perfect town for that and some retail browsing.
+In nearby Whitstable, famous for its oysters, there are many artistic attractions, including the Horsebridge centre, an arts venue that includes exhibitions, films and shows.
+Plenty of galleries too if an art trail is on the agenda, it is a perfect town for that and some retail browsing.
 Whitstable Harbour, with stalls offering fresh seafood, including the famous Whitstable oysters, is a must on any visitor’s list.

 Boat trips, photographic tours and the nearby Castle all make Whitstable and its surrounding countryside a great area to explore and enjoy.
 Plenty of cycling routes to see more of the landscape too, including the Oyster Bay Trails linking the two towns.
 Or the Crab and Winkle Way is also a popular trail.
 The beaches are pretty great too…